pauldmccarthy/fsleyes/userdoc/atlases.rst

 e.g. *Settings* |right_arrow| *Ortho view 1* |right_arrow| *Atlas panel*.

-The atlas panel is organised into two main sections - *Atlas information* and *Atlas search*.
-These sections are accessed by clicking on the two tabs at the top of the panel.
+The atlas panel is organised into three main sections - *Atlas information*, *Atlas search*, and *Atlas management*.
+These sections are accessed by clicking on the tabs at the top of the panel.

 .. _atlases_atlas_information: